Chart Color Schemes

 Sunnybank Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Sunnybank Hills has a notably high level of educational attainment among its residents aged 15 and above.
-37.2% hold university qualifications, which is higher than the Queensland average of 25.7% and the Australian average of 30.4%.
+Educational attainment in Sunnybank Hills is notably higher than broader benchmarks.
+Among residents aged 15 and above, 37.2% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationwide.
 Bachelor degrees are the most common at 24.0%, followed by postgraduate qualifications at 10.9% and graduate diplomas at 2.3%.
 Vocational credentials are also prevalent, with 26.0% of residents holding such qualifications, including advanced diplomas (10.7%) and certificates (15.3%).

 Frequently Asked Questions - Education